 - Watch out for ports being opened by services, make sure they are never mapped to the WAN interface (unless you know what you are doing).

 - Watch out for disk space...
 Your Firewalla may not run correctly if you create too many docker images and do not manage them correctly.
 Be sure to use the docker prune command each time you update a container.

-- The default user in firewalla has Sudo access.
+- The default user in firewalla has sudo access.
 So anything you run has root access.

 - Firewalla is not responsible for the security of any containers or packages you install.

-Docker container examples
+Docker container Examples

-To help you get started, we have created a few examples based on the feedback from our customers.
-Firewalla Gold and Purple should not have issues running these examples on a production network.
+To help you get started, we have created a few examples based on feedback from our customers.
+Firewalla Gold and Purple series boxes should not have issues running these examples on a production network.
 Please note, these are examples only, we do not endorse these brands nor do they endorse us in any way.